ckaestne/seaibib/README.md

 > Small-scale interview study about collaboration problems between some data scientists, some project managers, and 6 *user experience designers*, showing that collaboration is needed to work on the problem definition for the model and system in a somewhat agile fashion and that AI literacy is important.
 Often rather vague and the actual “leaky abstraction” argument seems to misunderstand classic modularity and software engineering work in my book though.

-## 12. Human-AI Interaction
+## 12. Transparency, Accountability, and Policy

-*This area is interesting and has seen significant attention recently, but goes beyond my typical software engineering considerations.
-See the [Human-AI Interaction](http://www.humanaiclass.org/) class at CMU for more pointers.*

-Yang, Qian. "[The role of design in creating machine-learning-enhanced user experience](https://www.aaai.org/ocs/index.php/SSS/SSS17/paper/viewPaper/15363)."
-In *2017 AAAI Spring Symposium Series*.
-2017.

-> Excellent position paper arguing that currently most AI-enabled systems are driven by data availability rather than a vision for a product, leading to poor user experiences.
-Argues for the importance of designing the user interaction before or with developing the model, which needs AI literacy from UI designers and interdisciplinary collaboration.
-Has several good pointers to literature for going deeper.
+*Discussions of explanations as they relate to end users and policies, in contrast to explanations and explainability tools that developers might use for debugging discussed in [Debugging](#3-debugging-and-explainability-tools) above.*

+Selbst, Andrew D., and Solon Barocas. "[The intuitive appeal of explainable machines](https://heinonline.org/HOL/Page?handle=hein.journals/flr87&div=44&g_sent=&collection=journals)." *Fordham L. Rev.* 87 (2018): 1085.

+> A great overview of how explainability has traditionally been discussed in laws and the reasons for it (including values) and challenges around it, including the need to rely on intuitive explanations and the challenges that come with it.
+Overall it is fairly pessimistic about explanations and what might be possible, suggesting more process or value-based documentation instead of model explanations.

+Colaner, Nathan.
+“Is explainable artificial intelligence intrinsically valuable?” *AI & SOCIETY* 37 (2021): 231-238.

+> Essay paper arguing that explainability is intrinsically valuable, not just to enable debugging, improve human-AI collaboration, or support human supervision and appeals.
+The paper argues that explainability is valuable and needed for human dignity, to understand what is happening to oneself, for participation and inclusion in society, and procedural justice.
+This encourages to have a broader view of explainability in machine learning.

-Kocielnik, Rafal, Saleema Amershi, and Paul N. Bennett. "[Will you accept an imperfect AI?
-Exploring designs for adjusting end-user expectations of AI systems](http://library.usc.edu.ph/ACM/CHI2019/1proc/paper411.pdf)."
-In *Proceedings of the 2019 CHI Conference on Human Factors in Computing Systems*, pp. 1-14.
+Alkhatib, Ali, and Michael Bernstein. "[Street-level algorithms: A theory at the gaps between policy and decisions](https://dl.acm.org/doi/abs/10.1145/3290605.3300760)."
+In *Proceedings of the 2019 CHI Conference on Human Factors in Computing Systems*, pp. 1-13.
 2019.

-> Cool mturk-style study to explore different means of setting expectations for users that the ML predictions of the system might be occasionally wrong.
-This is useful to think at the system level about mitigations for incorrect predictions, here focusing on how to present them to users.
-Discusses three concrete UI designs for a realistic setting (scheduling assistant).
+> Essay paper with three examples suggesting to use the idea of street-level bureaucracy (bureaucrats who make local decisions with some flexibility when administering the law) to explain some friction in rolling out automated decision making, especially when it comes to outliers and novel situations that bureaucrats and react can detect while ML automation does not.
+Even though the paper talks little about solutions or scale challenges, this may provide some nuanced insight into human-in-the-loop design of any software automation, not just machine learning.

+Cai, Carrie J., Samantha Winter, David Steiner, Lauren Wilcox, and Michael Terry. "[’Hello AI’: Uncovering the Onboarding Needs of Medical Practitioners for Human-AI Collaborative Decision-Making](https://dl.acm.org/doi/abs/10.1145/3359206)." *Proceedings of the ACM on Human-Computer Interaction* 3, no. CSCW (2019): 1-24.

+> Interesting overall discussion about what information users (in this case medical practitioners) need to trust and adopt an ML model’s predictions, based on an study with pathologists.
+For example, need to convey a mental model of how the AI works, need to explain what data was used to train the model and what features it uses (visible and not visible in UI) to gain trust.
+Lots of design and data decisions here.

 Stumpf, Simone, Adrian Bussone, and Dympna O’sullivan. "[Explanations considered harmful? user interactions with machine learning systems](http://www.doc.gold.ac.uk/~mas02mg/HCML2016/HCML2016_paper_2.pdf)."
 In *Proceedings of the ACM SIGCHI Conference on Human Factors in Computing Systems (CHI)*.
 2016.

 > Interesting short paper with a small experiment, illustrating that explanations of a model’s predictions can foster trust for the prediction up to the point that the users (here physicians for a medical diagnosis) trust the system over their own judgment and accept more wrong predictions.
 The sentiment is that “the model seems to know more than me” even if the prediction and explanation are wrong.

-Amershi, Saleema, Dan Weld, Mihaela Vorvoreanu, Adam Fourney, Besmira Nushi, Penny Collisson, Jina Suh et al. "[Guidelines for Human-AI Interaction](https://www.microsoft.com/en-us/research/uploads/prod/2019/01/Guidelines-for-Human-AI-Interaction-camera-ready.pdf)."
-In *Proceedings of the 2019 CHI conference on human factors in computing systems*, pp. 1-13.
-2019.

-> Curated collection of a number of high-level design guidelines extracted from (grey) literature survey and heavily workshoped and evaluated.
-Table 1 contains the main guidelines.

-Kulesza, Todd, Margaret Burnett, Weng-Keen Wong, and Simone Stumpf. "[Principles of explanatory debugging to personalize interactive machine learning](ftp://az.engr.oregonstate.edu/pub/burnett/iui15-elucidebug.pdf)."
-In *Proceedings of the 20th international conference on intelligent user interfaces*, pp. 126-137.
-2015.

-> Nice example of a user interface with explanations (here Bayes model similar to spam filter) that helps users to build a mental model and adjust weights if needed to fix wrong predictions.
-Very explicit about design goals and decisions; lots of pointers to related work on mental models and debugging for end users.

-Cai, Carrie J., Samantha Winter, David Steiner, Lauren Wilcox, and Michael Terry. "[’Hello AI’: Uncovering the Onboarding Needs of Medical Practitioners for Human-AI Collaborative Decision-Making](https://dl.acm.org/doi/abs/10.1145/3359206)." *Proceedings of the ACM on Human-Computer Interaction* 3, no. CSCW (2019): 1-24.

-> Interesting overall discussion about what information users (in this case medical practitioners) need to trust and adopt an ML model’s predictions, based on an study with pathologists.
-For example, need to convey a mental model of how the AI works, need to explain what data was used to train the model and what features it uses (visible and not visible in UI) to gain trust.
-Lots of design and data decisions here.

-Jacovi, Alon, Ana Marasović, Tim Miller, and Yoav Goldberg. "[Formalizing trust in artificial intelligence: Prerequisites, causes and goals of human trust in AI](https://arxiv.org/pdf/2010.07487)."
-Proc.
-FAccT (2021).

-> Interesting conceptual discussion trying to define trust and trustworthiness, including an important recognition that risk is necessary for trust.
-They distinguish intrinsic trust which requires that a user’s prior believe align with how the model reasons (here explanations and capability tests are useful) and extrinsic trust from a positive track record in production or a rigorous evaluation as the two key directions to increase trust.
-They specifically talk about how adhering to partial contracts may be sufficient to establish trust, but remain somewhat vague on the concept beyond some vague references to subpopulations and capabilities.

 Springer, Aaron, Victoria Hollis, and Steve Whittaker. "[Dice in the black box: User experiences with an inscrutable algorithm](https://arxiv.org/abs/1812.03219)."
 AAAI Spring Symp.
 (2017).